Created by potrace 1.16, written by Peter Selinger 2001-2019

 PANIC! installation view showing multiple screens displaying AI-generated image sequences

-PANIC! — Playground AI Network for Interactive Creativity — is what happens when you hook generative AI models together end-to-end and let them run.
-Take a text-to-image model, feed its output into an image-to-text model, and loop the result back around.
-Then stand back and watch.
+PANIC! — Playground AI Network for Interactive Creativity — is an interactive installation that connects generative AI models end-to-end in feedback loops and lets you watch what happens.
+Take a text-to-image model, feed its output into an image-to-text model, loop the result back around, and stand back.

 PANIC! in action during an exhibition

-One of the more revealing findings is what we call “camel erasure”.
+One of the more revealing demonstrations is what we call “camel erasure”.
 Feed in a picture of a camel and watch it get quietly replaced by a giraffe within a few iterations, because the captioning model doesn’t recognise camels particularly well.
-Bias here isn’t a property of any individual model — it’s an emergent property of the coupled system.
+The bias here isn’t a property of any individual model — it’s an emergent property of the loop.
 You only see it when the models start talking to each other.

-This connects to a deeper point drawn from second-order cybernetics: the viewer is always part of the system they’re observing.
+There’s a deeper point here, drawn from second-order cybernetics: you’re always part of the system you’re observing.
 Every prompt is an intervention, every observation a perturbation.
+When visitors interact with PANIC!, they’re not just watching AI do its thing — they’re steering the system, whether they intend to or not.

 Terminal showing PANIC! model output sequences